 Episode 30 when Anthy gets Scary Shiny Glasses and the lights on the candle go out.
 And then when she holds it while watching Utena and Akio make out in the car and suddenly disappears...

-"Dios" or actually, Akio pretending to be Dios insulting Utena in the lowest way possible right after he and Anthy have betrayed her, she's just been stabbed by her best friend, and Anthy is facing horrific torture right before her eyes.
+If one takes this interpretation, "Dios" or actually, Akio pretending to be Dios insulting Utena in the lowest way possible right after he and Anthy have betrayed her, she's just been stabbed by her best friend, and Anthy is facing horrific torture right before her eyes.
 "Dios" proceeds to tell Utena how she did well for a girl and how she wouldn't be able to do anything with the power of miracles, unless he controlled it.
 Worse yet, he gives her a kiss "in gratitude" while wearing this sadistic little smile.

-Similarly, that "Dios" talking to Utena as a child was also Akio, manipulating and traumatizing this little girl just so he could shape her into a prince, fully intending to disempower her later, all to regain the power to revolutionize the world.
+Similarly if you take the same interpretation, that "Dios" talking to Utena as a child was also Akio, manipulating and traumatizing this little girl just so he could shape her into a prince, fully intending to disempower her later, all to regain the power to revolutionize the world.

 And finally, there's a theory that Akio killed Utena's parents.
 Can't get more monstrous than that.
 They died in a car crash.
 And whose symbolism is most prominently cars?